 Alisi Telengut is a visual artist, animator, and filmmaker based in Montreal, Canada.
 She creates animation frame by frame under the camera, with painting as the medium, to generate movement and explore hand-made and painterly visuals for her films.
 Her recent works received multiple international awards.
 In addition to being screened at Sundance, Slamdance, TIFF, AFI, and various worldwide exhibitions as animation, these films have also contributed to ethnographic and ethnocultural research archives.

 Plans for the Residency

-TAIS looks forward to welcoming the artist to the studio for 3 months, starting in September 2018.
-While at TAIS, Daniel will present a Masterclass, and will give an talk on his project in development and his artistic practice to date.
-Stay tuned for announcements regarding dates for all public programming related to Daniel’s residency.
+TAIS looks forward to welcoming the artist to the studio for 3 months, starting in May 2019.
+While at TAIS, Alisi will give a talk on her project in development and her artistic practice to date.
+Stay tuned for announcements regarding dates for all public programming related to Alisi’s residency.

 To read about past residency recipients, click HERE>>

 TAIS residency programming is presented with the support of the Ontario Arts Council, and the Canada Council for the Arts